nuagesdencre/vero_hsa/blog/meetings/reviewing-my-plan-draft.md

 - whatis missing? (contact details, email address)

 QUESTIONNAIRE

+--> it is really a survey
-Make the below part of the questionnaire and not the informed consent
+Make the below part of the ~~questionnaire~~ survey and not the informed consent

->You are invited to participate further in the research study beyond this questionnaire.
+>You are invited to participate further in the research study beyond this ~~questionnaire~~ survey.
 If you desire to do so, please provide your contact details below.
 >We will not share information about you to anyone outside of the research team.
-Your responses and your participation to the current questionnaire will remain anonymous.
+Your responses and your participation to the current quest~~questionnaire~~ survey ionnaire will remain anonymous.

 > Name / Email address: